tropicsquare/libtropic-linux/generic-linux-spi/README.md

 ```

 > [!NOTE]
 > Note that GPIO25 is intentionally used for chip select, as we control chip select manually.
-Do not connect TROPIC01's chip select anywhere else!
+> Do not connect TROPIC01's chip select anywhere else, unless you change default settings in `main.c`
+> (and you know what are you doing).